skip to Main Content

 Crate Training

 Crate training a puppy, if you choose to do it, can be an effective way to keep a new pooch from destroying the house while you run to the store.
 While the crate should never be used for punishment, crating actually takes advantage of your puppy’s instincts as a den animal and can help protect furniture and rugs.
+Don’t forget about potty training your puppy as well!

 Set Boundaries

 As long as we’re on the subject of consistency, it’s important to realize that dogs also need predictable boundaries.
-Start enforcing these from day one.
+Start enforcing house rules from day one.
 Letting your puppy break the rules “just this once” will only confuse him when he’s not allowed to do the same thing the next time.

 From day one, your new puppy should sleep in the spot that has been designated for him.
 He should be kept off of pieces of furniture and out of areas of the house where he won’t be allowed later on in life.
 As difficult as it might be to resist those pleading puppy dog eyes or that pathetic whimper, he really will be happier and more secure later on if you stick to the rules.

-Love Your New Puppy
+Most Importantly, Love Your New Puppy

 In the meantime, if you’re still having trouble with new puppy chewing, check out my tips on how to stop puppy chewing for good.